arafathm/arafathm.github.io/_projects/4_project.markdown

     </div>
 </div>
 <div class="caption">
-    Fig. 3: Kidney boundary wall localization by different methods.
+    Fig. 3: Kidney boundary wall localization performance by different methods.
 The results for our preliminary work (published in 2017) is shown with Red box.
 The results by our latest work (accepted in 2021) are indicated with Blue box.
 </div>

 <strong>For Details</strong>

-Please read our papers [[1](https://ieeexplore.ieee.org/abstract/document/9358223?casa_token=rxZNi4GaP-YAAAAA:vlaAvOf6J1pKBT9goM4k0cCgPyJQ9NgOg_SSzt4iAFwHINOSelv-LsPXU44-XYmkME_wsI8)][[2](https://link.springer.com/chapter/10.1007/978-3-319-66179-7_70)].
+Please read our papers [[1](https://ieeexplore.ieee.org/abstract/document/9358223?casa_token=rxZNi4GaP-YAAAAA:vlaAvOf6J1pKBT9goM4k0cCgPyJQ9NgOg_SSzt4iAFwHINOSelv-LsPXU44-XYmkME_wsI8)], [[2](https://link.springer.com/chapter/10.1007/978-3-319-66179-7_70)].